SteeltoeOSS/Documentation/docs/security/jwt-authentication-in-asp.NET-core.md

 ### Configure Settings

-Configuring additional settings for the provider is not typically required, but, when Cloud Foundry uses self-signed certificates, you might need to disable certificate validation, as shown in the following example:
+Configuring additional settings for the provider is not typically required.
+However, when Cloud Foundry uses self-signed certificates, you might need to disable certificate validation, as follows:

 ```json
 {